AnggaR96s/Reforestation/README.md

-## The Swiss must've been pretty confident in their chances of victory if they included a corkscrew in their army knife.
+## The other day I was listening to a song about superglue, it’s been stuck in my head ever since.